-These Easy Low-Fat Crab Enchiladas are the perfect way to lighten up your Mexican food fix.
+These Easy Low-Fat Crab Enchiladas can be made with fresh or quality canned crab.
+They are the perfect way to lighten up your Mexican food fix.
 So easy to make, only about 30 minutes from start to finish.

 - Crab Meat - Best picked out of the shell.
 The second best is a good quality refrigerated crab meat.
 Third best?
 Well, there is no third best.
 I DO NOT BUY canned crab meat from the aisle.
 Almost all canned crab that does not require refrigeration has been over-processed and is not of the best quality.